AndersenLab/NemaScan/README.md

 * `--fix` - Defaults to *true*, can change to *false* to skip the outlier removal step for phenotypes and isotype name fixes.

-## Genomatrix Profile
+### Genomatrix Profile

-This profile takes a list of strains and outputs the genotype matrix but does not perform any other analysis for the genome-wide association.
+This mode takes a list of strains and outputs the genotype matrix.
+It can be invoked using `--matrix` and is mutually exclusive with the simulation mode.

 ```
-nextflow run andersenlab/nemascan -profile genomatrix --vcf 20220216 --strains input_data/c_elegans/phenotypes/strain_file.tsv
+nextflow run andersenlab/nemascan -profile genomatrix --vcf 20231213 --strains input_data/c_elegans/phenotypes/strain_file.tsv
 ```

-### --vcf
+`--vcf`

-CeNDR release date for the VCF file with variant data (i.e. "20220216") Hard-filter VCF will be used for the GWA mapping and imputed VCF will be used for fine mapping.
-If this flag is not used, the most recent VCF for the _C. elegans_ species will be downloaded from [CeNDR](https://elegansvariation.org/data/release/latest).
+CeNDR release date for the VCF file with variant data (i.e. "20231213") Hard-filter VCF will be used for the GWA mapping and imputed VCF will be used for fine mapping.
+If this flag is not used, the most recent VCF for the _C. elegans_ species will be downloaded from [CaeNDR](https://elegansvariation.org/data/release/latest).

-### --strains
+`--strains`
 A file (.tsv) that contains a list of strains used for generating the genotype matrix.
 There is no header:

 ```